ClickHouse/ClickHouse/docs/en/engines/table-engines/special/merge.md

 **Engine Parameters**

+- `db_name` — Possible values:
+    - database name,
+    - constant expression that returns a string with a database name, for example, `currentDatabase()`,
-- `db_name` — Database name or a regular expression to match the DB names.
-You can use a constant expression that returns a string, for example, `currentDatabase()`.
+    - `REGEXP(expression)`, where `expression` is a regular expression to match the DB names.

 - `tables_regexp` — A regular expression to match the table names in the specified DB or DBs.